CanFactory/canfactory-html/README.md

 Whats is a Monad?
 The first lines of the [Wikipedia article](http://en.wikipedia.org/wiki/Monad_%28functional_programming%29) sum up the behaviour: "In functional programming, a monad is a structure that represents computations defined as sequences of steps.
 A type with a monad structure defines what it means to chain operations, or nest functions of that type together.
 This allows the programmer to build pipelines that process data in steps, in which each action is decorated with additional processing rules provided by the monad."
-There you are, though the "Curse of the Monad":http://www.i-programmer.info/news/167-javascript/5207-crockford-on-monads-and-gonads.html says that its something you need to figure out for yourself._

-_One benefit, to lift a phrase from a blog article is "So, in the monadic domain, a function thus bound can be guaranteed to, e.g., be working with an instance and not a null.".
+_One benefit, to lift a phrase from a blog article is "a function thus bound can be guaranteed to be working with an instance and not a null.".
 So we don't have to worry about null, which is nice.
-In this API this is managed by implementations that handle the empty collection state._
+In this API this is managed by implementations of HtmlElement and HtmlFragment that handle the empty collection state._

 ### Matching

 The available matchers from the project are currently as follows, but they may be combined with existing ones in hamcrest, most notably; not, allOf, anyOf.
 They are meant to be used in a fluid readable manner which may become more obvious in some of the examples afterwards.

 #### Any